AviatrixSystems/avxlabs-docs/ace_ops/docs/lab2 - 4.28.1.md

 Now re-run the **curl** command from the **_BU1 Frontend_** instance to the private IP address of the **_BU2 Mobile App_**.

-Curl command will work this time.
+The curl command should work this time.
 ```{figure} images/lab2-last.png
 ---
 align: center